sandeep1995/git-extra-status/README.md

 # git-extra-status
 Get more information for a single or multiple repositories with a single command.

+## Inspiration
+Simultaneously working with multiple git repositories can be really annoying.
+Like the knowing the current branch names, is there anything to pull or push, or Do I have any uncommitted changes?

+`ges`  tries to solve this problem.

 ## Installation

 1. Clone the repository in your home directory